githubtraining/react-course/responses/01-components.md

 In our [solution](https://githubtraining.github.io/react-solution/), our assignments page looks like the above.
 The overall webpage is a component that we call `App` and inside `App` there's are other components like buttons, titles, and even other custom components that we can create (like the Assginments List).

-Take a look at the following line in `App.jsx`.
+Take a look at the following line in `src/App.jsx`.

 ```javascript
 class App extends React.Component